VincentPeters/gaze-detection/docs/ai_tracking.md

 1. **Media Capture for Eye Contact** ✅
    - Automatically capture both screenshots and video clips when direct eye contact is detected.
-   - Implement separate debounce mechanisms for screenshots and videos to control capture frequency.
+   - Implement separate debounce mechanisms for screenshots (1 second) and videos (5 seconds) to control capture frequency.
    - Use multithreading to handle video recording without affecting the main application performance.
    - Save media with timestamps and face identifiers for later analysis.
    - This feature is useful for: